-Epidemiological studies in human pregnancy have shown no ill effects due to paracetamol used in the recommended dosage, but patients should follow the advice of their doctor regarding its use.
+A large amount of data on pregnant women indicate neither malformative, nor feto/neonatal toxicity.
+Epidemiological studies on neurodevelopment in children exposed to paracetamol in utero show inconclusive results, but patients should follow the advice of their doctor regarding its use.
 Paracetamol is excreted in breast milk but not in a clinically significant amount.
 Available published data do not contraindicate breast feeding.

 Phenylephrine should not be taken during pregnancy as it has been reported to cause foetal hypoxia.
 Excretion in breast milk is reported to be minimal.

 Guaifenesin is considered safe for use in lactating women and at normal doses in pregnant women.

 Undesirable effects with paracetamol are rare, however, hypersensitivity including skin rashes may occur.
 Very rare cases of serious skin reactions have been reported.

 There have been a few reports of blood dyscrasias including thrombocytopenia and agranulocytosis after regular or excessive ingestion of paracetamol, and of acute pancreatitis after ingestion of above normal dosage.

 Undesirable effects are rare with normal doses of phenylephrine, however it can cause the adverse effects typical of sympathomimetics including: hypertension, palpitations (tachycardia), headache, dizziness, vomiting, diarrhoea and insomnia.
 Urinary retention has also been reported – this is more likely to occur in men with an enlarged prostate (frequency not known).